 To check your Surface RT product warranty status, go to the Check Warranty Status page and sign in with your registered Microsoft account.

 You can download the Surface RT User Guide from here:

-In order to create a recovery drive on Surface RT tablet, first, you need to insert a USB flash drive with the storage size at least 4GB.
+In order to create a recovery drive on a Surface RT tablet, first, you need to insert a USB flash drive with a storage size of at least 4GB.
 Then: